 The Technology and Today's Paralegal feature appears in each chapter.
-These updated features focus on how innovative programs and online sources affect a specific aspect of paralegal work.
-They also show how paralegals can use technology to their benefit for greater accuracy and productivity.
-Some of the titles of Technology and Today's Paralegal include the following:
+These updated features focus on how technology is affecting a specific aspect of paralegal work or on how paralegals can use technology to their benefit.
+For example, in Chapter 1 (Careers in Today's Paralegal Profession), the feature looks at the career opportunities available for tech-savvy paralegals.
+Titles of some other Technology and Today's Paralegal features include the following:

-- Electronic Communications and Confidentiality (Chapter 4). - Who Bears the Costs of Electronic Discovery?
-(Chapter 10). - Communicating through Graphics (Chapter 11). - Identity Theft, Spam, and Related Legal Issues (Chapter 14). - Online Resources Concerning Insurance Claims (Chapter 16).
+- Cases of First Impression and the Internet (Chapter 4). - Who Bears the Costs of Electronic Discovery?
+(Chapter 9). - Courtroom Technology (Chapter 11).